AmbiqAI/nnid/README.md

    You might need to change the option `--tty` depending on your OS.
 7. On your GUI, press `record` to start recording.
 This will lead you to enter the `enrollment phase`.
     * The GUI will show you have `0/4` utterances in enrollment as shown in `Fig. 1.1`.
 The `0/4` means there will be total 4 utterances to be record, and there is 0 utterance recorded now.
     * You can start to say something.
-Try to make your uterance last around 2 seconds.
+Try to make your utterance last around 2 seconds.
 If your speech is detected, the GUI will show you have `1/4` utterances in enrollment as shown in `Fig. 1.2`.
-This means you'd successfully enrolled the first utterances.
+This means you'd successfully enrolled the first utterance.
 Keep say something and repeat the process until all 4 utterances are enrolled.
     * After all 4 utterances are enrolled, GUI will show you are in the `testing phase` in `Fig. 1.3`.
     * In the `testing phase`, try to say something and try to make your utterance last around 2 seconds.
 If your voice is verified, GUI will show `Yes, verified` in `Fig. 1.4`.
 Conversely, if your voice is not verified, GUI will show `No, not verified` on the top of GUI.
-    * You can repeat testing (try to say something again to see whether your voice is verified) If you want to stop the program, just press the `stop` button.
+    * You can repeat testing (try to say something again to see whether your voice is verified).
+    * If you want to stop the program, just press the `stop` button.
-    * Check the two recording files under `nnid/evb/audio_result/`.
+      Check the two recording files under `nnid/evb/audio_result/`.
       - `audio_raw.wav`: the raw PCM data from your mic.
       - `audio_debug.wav`: the debug infomation.
     * You can restart the program by pressing `record` button.
 You will enter the `enrollment phase` again.